jeffrey-boatman/cure-estimator/README.md

 "Estimating Causal Effects from a Randomized Clinical Trial when Noncompliance is Measured with Error".
 Designed for R 3.2.0

-Each R file is documented internally.
+Each R file also has documentation in the file.

 sim.R - main simulation code.
-Written to run simulation on multiple cores using the parallel package.
-The simulation requires a substantial amount of time to run (~ 24 hrs using 120 cores) due to the nonparametric bootstrap.
+Written to run simulation on 5 servers using 12 ores.

 true_mu.R - finds the value of E{Y*(1, 0)} = mu(1, 0) for given simulation parameters.

-functions.R - functions used in sim.R and true_mu.R
+functions.R - functions used by all the R files.

-example_analysis.R - creates a simulated data set and does an anlysis as in the application section of the manuscript.
+example_data.txt - example data set for use in example_analysis.R

+example_analysis.R - example analysis of the data in example_data.txt